scikit-plots/scikit-plots.github.io/dev/_sources/project/teams/index.rst.txt

-.. _teams:
+.. _teams-index:

 =======
 Teams
 =======

-The people behind scikit-plots
+The people behind Scikit-plots
 ------------------------------

 list of contributors can be found `on